Delbert Gee: Legal career

+He specialized in the fields of health and liability insurance bad faith litigation, medical malpractice litigation, and health care law.

-Judicial Career
+Judicial career

-Gee was a judge of the Superior Court of California (US) for the County of Alameda, and presided primarily over a civil direct calendar and trial court and a criminal felony and misdemeanor calendar and trial court during his 20 year judicial career, beginning with his appointment to the bench by the Governor of the State of California in 2002.
+Gee was appointed to the bench in 2002 by Gray Davis, at the time the Governor of the State of California.
+Gee served as a judge of the Superior Court of California (US) for the County of Alameda, and presided over both a civil direct calendar and a criminal felony and misdemeanor calendar and trial court.

 He also presided over a probate, conservatorship, and guardianship court, collaborative and drug courts, and a juvenile dependency and delinquency court.

 He was the last judge to preside over criminal cases in the Alameda courthouse, and he presided over two civil jury trials conducted entirely by video during the COVID-19 pandemic.
 He was a member of the court's executive committee, and was the supervising judge of the court's probate division and of the Alameda courthouse.

 In 2002, he was honored by the Asian American Bar Association of the Greater Bay Area, and was presented in 2010 with the Judicial Distinguished Service Award by the Alameda County Bar Association and a resolution in his honor by the California State Assembly.